Harthill, Scotland: Overview

 Harthill is located on the A8 and M8 corridors between Scotland's two largest cities, Edinburgh and Glasgow, with the village by-passed in 1965 by the first constructed section of the M8 motorway.
-Scotland's first motorway service station was also built at Harthill in 1971 and is located a few hundred yards north of the village.
+Scotland's first motorway service station, Heart of Scotland services, was also built at Harthill in 1971 and is located a few hundred yards north of the village.
 Originally leased and operated by Blue Star to serve M8 traffic, the service station incorporated a landmark motorway footbridge and a corporate business suite which could be leased for meetings or events – being half-way between Scotland's two major cities.
-It was never a success as the M8 is basically a 45 mile commuter route.
+It was never a success as the M8 is basically a 45-mile commuter route.

 The service station, known as Harthill Services, was completely redeveloped around 2006 and renamed Heart of Scotland services.
 A modern and stylish replacement footbridge bridge over the motorway, which was designed by Buro Happold, opened in October 2008 and cost £5 million, completed the redevelopment.
 The land is still owned by Transport Scotland and the current site operator is BP.

-An M8 express bus service between Harthill, Edinburgh and Glasgow city centres runs every 15 minutes from the Harthill Motorway Services.
+The number 900 bus links Harthill with Edinburgh and Glasgow every 15 minutes from the Harthill service station.
 A park and ride system operates for car and bike owners for direct access to these centres.
 Local bus connections terminate here also.

 Local industries comprise food distribution and the manufacture of plastics.

 Harthill is sometimes considered an isogloss, as it is around here that there is a distinct change from the West Central Scots accent spoken further into Lanarkshire to the East Central Scots spoken in West Lothian.
 Around 15 miles to the north-west, Castlecary is another location alongside a motorway perceived to denote a shift between dialects as well as local authorities.